Heartless

-A Town at the Edge of Hell
+A Town on the Edge of Hell

 Logline: Six strangers are trapped in a house.
 They must overcome their differences and work together to escape.
 But they all have their own agendas, and one of them is not who they claim to be.
 Synopsis: A quiet house at night.
 An open-plan Living Room and Kitchen of an abandoned servant’s quarters in a manor house in the U.S. In the times of the Old West.
 Suddenly, the front door is thrown open.
 Husband and wife, Bonnie and Calvin Carter stumble in.
 Calvin fights off zombies as he struggles to close the door.
 Before they can catch their breath, a window is opened and Calvin helps in a cowboy named Billy Garrett.
 There is a noise from the back of the house as Josephine Perez, a good-time girl from the local saloon, fights her way in.
 Before everyone can get properly acquainted, they hear a noise from upstairs.
 Billy draws his gun and the others fall in behind him.
 Harvey Morgan appears at the top of the stairs with his father, Pa who is now a zombie.
 After a stand-off between Billy and Harvey, who brandishes a double-barreled shotgun, an agreement is made not to kill Pa for the moment and so, Harvey chains him securely to a chair in the kitchen.
 They have all chosen this house because it is on the edge of town.
 If they can scale the wall at the end of the garden, they will be in the next town and there is hope that the infection has yet to spread that far.
 A short while later they are joined by Jeremiah, a preacher who seems shocked to see the others.
 The group begins pitching ideas for how they can escape, but nothing seems to be worth taking further.
 Jeremiah sees a zombie near a window and asks Calvin to investigate.
 Calvin is blinded by the creature.
 Bonnie tends to her husband and, over time, the group watches as Calvin slowly turns into one of the creatures.
 As Calvin turns, someone tries to get in through a window but despite their efforts, Billy and Harvey cannot save the man from the grip of the creatures.
 During the struggle, a gust of wind from the window blows out the kerosene lamps and the room falls into darkness.
 The backdoor is opened and Calvin is gone.
 A zombie wanders in, which Billy despatches, at the cost of Pa grabbing Billy and biting off his gun hand.
 One by one the survivors of this zombie infestation meet their end.
 It is now Bonnie, Josephine, and Jeremiah.
 Jeremiah kills Josephine and explains to Bonnie that he has been behind all of the deaths.
 He is a conman who has been told that the house, although in Confederate territory, was owned by Union sympathizers who took in wounded Union soldiers and built tunnels for them under the house.
 Some of them were officers who had money, jewelry, and gold.
 He explains that Harvey inadvertently placed Pa’s chair on top of the entrance to the tunnel.
 While people were looking at Pa, they did not notice the tunnel entrance under him.
 Jeremiah plans to steal the gold and make it to the end of the tunnel which stretches to the perimeter wall and possibly beyond.
 Calvin did not escape through the previously opened door.
 The virus leaves some core of the personality intact.
 Calvin tries to save Bonnie, but Jeremiah shoots him dead.
 Harvey had lent his shotgun against the kitchen wall.
 Bonnie takes the gun and kills Jeremiah.
 She takes Pa, whom Jeremiah also kills, lays him on top of Jeremiah, and crawls into the tunnel.
 She makes her way past dead bodies that lay on makeshift beds until she reaches the end of the tunnel.
 She takes a shovel and strikes up.
 Daylight floods in.
 She stands and looks around.
 There are no signs of zombies.
 She is free.
 In the kitchen, infected blood from Pa has seeped into the wounds on Jeremiah’s chest.
 His eyes snap open.
 His infected, crimson eyes slide towards the tunnel.